-In order to examine the effect of additional relays, we present corresponding results in Fig.~\ref{pow_KvL8}.
-We see that adding more relays to the cluster, the relay selection alternatives increase, thus leading to improved power minimization.
+In order to examine the effect of additional relays, we present the corresponding results in Fig.~\ref{pow_KvL8}.
+We can easily observe that adding more relays to the cluster, the relay selection alternatives increase, thus leading to improved power minimization.
 As fixed transmission rate is adopted, a saturation is observed since differences in the required power for successful transmissions are very close after $K=3$ relays.